 MUGGING RISK : HIGH

-Violent crime such as robberies, muggings, armed car-jacking, armed road-blocks are all regular occurrences in this country.
+Violent crime such as robberies, muggings, armed car-jacking, armed road-blocks is all regular occurrences in this country.
 If you get mugged a good tactic is to wave your arms and scream at the mugger.
-This is not a good advice for situations where the muggers are armed.
+This is not good advice for situations where the muggers are armed.
 In such a case, surrender all your belongings immediately and don’t resist.
 Kidnappings are common in areas around South Sudanese, Ethiopian and Somali borders.